-Here’s Why the New Plus-size Ken Doll Is Called ‘Broad’
+Here’s Why the New Plus-Size Ken Doll Is Called ‘Broad’

 Last year, Mattel introduced a variety of new Barbie dolls meant to reflect greater diversity.
 Since then, her famously crotchless companion Ken has also received a makeover, and is now available to purchase in a variety of body types, racial backgrounds, fashion senses, and hairstyles, including – yes – a man bun.

 By far the most discussed aspect of the Barbie rebranding was the “curvy” Barbie, and, likewise, Ken dolls now come in “Original,” “Slim,” and “Broad” sizes.
-But, according to a GQ piece, in which writer Caity Weaver visits the Mattel design center, landing on the term “broad” took some work.
+But, according to a GQ piece in which writer Caity Weaver visits the Mattel design center, landing on the term “broad” took some work.
 For instance, the company initially test-drove the term “husky”:

 “‘Husky’ just turned off every guy we talked to,” says Chidoni, shaking her head.
-“A lot were really traumatized by that — as a child, shopping in a husky section.”
+“A lot were really traumatized by that—as a child, shopping in a husky section.”
 “Athletic” was rejected on the notion that athletes can have vastly different body types.
 “Brawny” didn’t fare much better.
 And so: “broad.”

 Weaver also calls broad Ken “a little disappointing” – with “pecs, and abs with light definition.”
 We could’ve had Dadbod Ken, after all – though, according to the Kevin James Rule of Law, he’d still probably be dating the original Barbie.